Nodal-io/Nodal/README.md

 Run your App:

-- IOS: `yarn ios` for emulator *Make sure you have Xcode or atleast Xcode command line tools installed*
+- IOS:
 - For physical IOS Device: Open the `moraliscreatereactnativedapp.xcworkspace` from `ios` folder in Xcode.
 Run the App by choosing your connected physical device.
+- Next navigate to Signing & Capabilities: Change team to Personal Team & set a custom Bundle Identifier